 I love sauce.
 I love the taste-as-you-go nature of making one, re-working classics, coming up with wild new versions, and smothering my food with it, always.
 Most importantly, I like that I can make a jar-full and have some on hand.
 I think we’ve been over this before, but I tend to make large runs of basic elements (quinoa, rice, lentils, chickpeas) for combining throughout the week with whatever greens we have, maybe a steamed or raw vegetable, and a healthy swipe of whatever sauce/dressing we’re going on at the moment.
-Eating well is 99 percent preparation and accessibility.
+A lot of the effort with eating well is preparation!

 I’ve been trying to make a delicious and velvety goji berry-based sauce for a while now.
 The idea of that pretty colour on some cold weather veg was too tempting.
 It came to me out of nowhere–tahini, ginger and lemon with the soaked goji berries.
 It would be creamy, a bit bitter, fresh and spicy–all good compliments to the slightly herbal finish of gojis.
 I like using dried fruit in blended concoctions because they add their own sweetness, but they also make for a creamy consistency.

 This goji cream is really well balanced and works for the hearty vegetables that are currently everywhere.
 I think it would be excellent on a kale salad though.
 I wanted to roast some of my celery root in the garden for this, but it was so muddy out.
 I knew it would be like quicksand once I reached for the shovel to dig one.
 I always have carrots around, but especially now because my dad grew some mighty fine ones this year, so I used those instead.
 I can never resist a romanesco when I see one, but you know some cauliflower would be just the same.
 I used black lentils as the base because I had just enough left in my storage jar and thought it would look all contrast-y and good.
 The texture of the darker lentils tends to be more my pace because of the bite.